These days being frugal isn’t something that comes naturally to most of us.

 Another not so extreme game of mine is to never buy something without finding some sort of voucher or discount code.

-Unless you are a millionaire you cannot afford to say yes to every spending opportunity.
+Unless you are a millionaire you cannot afford to give in to lifestyle creep and say yes to every spending opportunity.

 If you look at what rich people do, they don’t say yes to everything, they quite clearly say no, on a regular basis.